 All participants are required to identify anyone who may be observing or listening in on the proceedings with them.
 This is essential to ensure the procedural integrity of argument.

 Any written waivers of oral argument should be submitted and received by the Court at least two (2) Court days before your scheduled oral argument.

 Oral argument is limited to the time permitted by the applicable California Rules of Court (10 minutes per side for misdemeanor and limited civil appeals; 5 minutes per side for infraction appeals).
 Thus, participants are encouraged to not repeat arguments included in their briefs previously submitted to the Court.

 Following oral argument, or if oral argument is waived, the matter will be submitted for decision.
 Once submitted, the Court will make a ruling or send you a written decision.
 No further argument can be considered unless ordered by the Court.

-Participants MAY NOT record the video conference.
+Participants SHALL NOT record the video conference.
 ADVISORY: This virtual oral argument MUST NOT be photographed, recorded (audio or video).
 Please be advised that any unauthorized recording, photography, or rebroadcast without prior written judicial authorization may be a basis for a citation for contempt of court or an order imposing monetary or other sanctions as provided by law.
 (Cal.
 Rules of Court, rule 1.150(h).)

 Guidelines for Participants

 The behavior, manner, and presentation of a participant should be the same as if they were attending the oral argument in person.
-This includes addressing the Judges correctly as “Your Honor” and addressing the opposing party or attorney and the Clerk politely and courteously.
+This includes addressing the judge(s) correctly as “Your Honor” and addressing the opposing party or attorney and the Clerk politely and courteously.